microsoft/live-share/docs/use/vscode.md

 The resulting edits are persisted on the host's machine when they're saved.
 So there's no need to synchronize, push, or send files around when you're done editing.

 > **Security tip:** Because all participants can independently navigate and edit files, as a host, you might want to restrict which files guests are able to access in your project via a .vsls.json file.
 As a guest, you should realize that you might not see certain files as a result of these settings.
-See [Controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.
+For more information, see [Controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility).

 ### Change participant flag behavior